dymodi/dymodi.github.io/index.md

 * Sep.
 2025: Paper on cellular data analysis accepted by IEEE TMC.
 * Aug.
 2025: Paper on human behavior sensing accepted by ACM CIKM.
 * Aug.
 2025: Project on "Leveraging Satellite Signals for Ubiquitous Mobile Wireless Sensing" funded by NSF CISE NeTS CSR with $400,000!
 Thanks NSF for the award!

+<details markdown=block>
+<summary>More ...</summary>
+<br>

-* June 2025: Two papers (UAV Trajectory Generation and Human Behavior Sensing)  accepted by ACM MobiCom.
+* June 2025: Two papers (UAV Trajectory Generation and Human Behavior Sensing) accepted by ACM MobiCom'25.
 * June 2025: Host four high school students for the [UTD CS Research Program for HS Students](https://k12.utdallas.edu/research/).
 Welcome to the group!
 * May 2025: Workshop proposal of SpatialConnect on SIGSPATIAL accepted!
 See you in Minneapolis!
 * May 2025: Paper on human activity recognition with LLMs accepted by ACM SIGKDD.
 * May 2025: Serve as a panelist at NSF.
 * May 2025: Give a talk at CPS-IoT Week 2025 Sensor S&P workshop on the topic of Mobile AI.

-<details markdown=block>
-<summary>More ...</summary>
-<br>

 * Apr.
 2025: PhD student Xiao Yan received NSF Student Travel Grants for CPS-IoT 2025.
 Congratulations!
 * Apr.
 2025: Attend the CCC Computational and Citizen Science Research Workshop in DC.
 * Mar.
 2025: Workshop paper on measurement study of LLM on mobile devices accepted by FMSys'25.